awlck/frankendrift/README.md

 ## License

-The frontend (FrankenDrift.Runner) and compatibility glue (FrankenDrift.Glue) are &copy;&nbsp;2021-22 Adrian Welcker and distributed under the MIT license (see LICENSE).
+The frontends (FrankenDrift.Runner, FrankenDrift.GlkRunner, et al.) and compatibility glue (FrankenDrift.Glue) are &copy;&nbsp;2021-24 Adrian
+Welcker and distributed under the MIT license (see LICENSE).
 The ADRIFT logic code (FrankenDrift.Adrift) is &copy;&nbsp;Campbell Wild and distributed under a 3-clause BSD license (see FrankenDrift.Adrift/LICENSE.txt)